juanarean/the-joke-project/README.md

 I had some minor issue to handle custom sorting with the `DataTable` from the primevue library but I just needed to dig deeper on the docs to find the [DataTableSortEvent](https://primevue.org/datatable/#api.datatable.events.DataTableSortEvent), after that the rest was ppretty straight forward.
 Theres is way to auto import all the primevue components and then the treeshake disposes the unused ones but I only use a few so I imported manually in the [main.ts](https://github.com/juanarean/the-joke-project/blob/main/front-end/vue-app/src/main.ts).

+## Things To Improve
+> A list of things that I would like to add with more time.

+* Add a select to filter by joke type, change the response to give the available types and fill a dropdown with them, when user selects one filter by that type.
+* Add some animation when open a punchline.
+* Improve on theming.
+I have some UX concepts but I feel I lack in style (I don't even dress cool :\ ).
+* Add a loading while fetching data.
+Didn't notice I need one but I think it's necessary